Black metaltail

 The black metaltail (Metallura phoebe) is a species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
 It is endemic to Peru.

 Taxonomy and systematics

 The black metaltail is monotypic.
 Slight differences between populations in the north and south of its range have led to speculation that it might have two subspecies.
-It appears to be the basal species of the genus Metallura.
+It appears to be sister to the other species of the genus Metallura.

 Description

 The black metaltail is 11.5 to 12.5 cm long and weighs about 6 g.
 It has a medium length, straight, black bill.
 The adult male is overall black with a purplish or rosy gray sheen.
 Its slightly forked tail is iridescent bronzy gold and rosy gray on its upper side and glittering golden-orange on its underside.
 It has a conspicuous white spot behind the eye and its gorget is glittering turquoise green.
 The adult female is overall dark smoky gray with a smaller gorget than the male.
 Juveniles are similar to the female but without a gorget.